WU-Yuwei-BIT/WU-Yuwei-BIT.github.io/_pages/about.md

 - *2020.02*: &nbsp;🎉🎉 One paper concerning SPD Riemannian optimization is accepted by CVPR2020, congratulations to Zhi GAO.
 - *2019.11*: &nbsp;🎉🎉 Two papers are accepted by AAAI2020, congratulations to Zhi GAO and Chenchen JING.
 - *2019.11*: &nbsp;🎉🎉 Zhi GAO’s work on the SPD Manifold is accepted by IEEE Transactions on Neural Networks and Learning Systems (T-NNLS), congratulations!
-- *2019.07*: &nbsp;🎉🎉 Lidong YU, Lijia ZHANG, and Wenji WANG successfully defended their Master thesis, and Lidong YU received outstanding Master Thesis award from BIT, congratulations!
+- *2019.07*: &nbsp;🎉🎉 Lidong YU received outstanding Master Thesis award from BIT, congratulations!
 - *2019.06*: &nbsp;🎉🎉 Lidong YU, Lijia ZHANG, and Wenji WANG successfully defended their Master thesis, congratulations!
 - *2019.06*: &nbsp;🎉🎉 Weichao SHEN’s work on 3D shape reconstruction is presented at CVPR'19 as an oral paper.
 - *2019.03*: &nbsp;🎉🎉 One paper is accepted by CVPR'19 as an oral paper, congratulations to Weichao SHEN.